By Jillian Weise

 I am not poor.
 I am not even unsightly.
 What a pretty face

-David, is this all in the past?
+Is this all in the past?
 Why are you sleeping

 with me, anyway?
 Aren’t you afraid?